Burkina Faso

 Location(s)2 health districts in the Boucle du Mouhoun Region: Toma and Tougan

-Roles of consortium partner(s) involvedTdh (lead): coordination, implementation strategy and adoption at scale
+Roles of consortium partner(s) involved– Tdh (lead): coordination, implementation strategy and adoption at scale

 Local and strategic stakeholders– Ministry of Health

-WASH Cluster
+– WASH Cluster

-Project overviewIn Burkina Faso, the hands4health project will be deployed in health care facilities in the Boucle du Mouhoun Region.
-To achieve the project’s primary goal – developing a holistic approach to hand hygiene, water quality and sanitation, we will start by assessing the WASH needs and users’ practices and preferences regarding hand hygiene in HCFs of the target area.
+Project overviewIn Burkina Faso, the hands4health project is implemented in health care facilities in the Boucle du Mouhoun Region.
+To achieve the project’s primary goal – developing and implementing a holistic approach to hand hygiene, water quality and sanitation, we will start by assessing the WASH needs and users’ practices and preferences regarding hand hygiene in HCFs of the target area.
 Based on these data and on the results of a first pilot phase, during which different solutions will be tested, the systemic approach will be finalised, comprising both hardware (handwashing stations) and software components (RANAS behaviour change methodology).
 It will then be implemented in 20 HCFs during the second phase of the project.
 The results of the intervention will be monitored throughout to evaluate the impact of the approach in terms of health and hygiene practices.

 – Assessment of the local market in terms of availability of suitable materials and skills

-– Field evaluation of different design options and development of catalogue of design options suitable for different user groups and production methods
+– Development of a catalogue of design options suitable for different user groups and production methods

 – Collection of baseline data on factors influencing users’ behaviour, acceptance and preferences of technologies/concepts